 Something tells me he’s smiling on the other side of the line, “I will see you in an hour, Miss Halloway.
 I’ll be wearing red.”

 With that, he hangs up.
 I stare at the table ahead of me with the flutter of butterflies in my stomach becoming apparent instantly.
-Max who entered my life no more than two weeks ago has stirred something inside of me.
+Mason who entered my life no more than two weeks ago has stirred something inside of me.
 Something I thought died when Joel broke my heart.

 When Joel hurt me, I swore off men.
 My children became the most important things in my life when they were born and I hated how weak Joel made me feel.
 I swore I’d never let another man hurt me as he did.
-But, now there’s Max.
+But, now there’s Mason.